 It is recommended to primarily use mechanical prevention methods.
-Chemical prevention methods may also be used with discretion for extensive, mostly monospecific perennial populations.
+Chemical prevention methods may also be used professionally and carefully for extensive, mostly monospecific perennial populations.
 See regularly updated information on prevention methods in the species card for large-leaved lupine on the Invasive Alien Species Portal.